 Modify the chart from problem #1 so you have three separate charts: Place Wind Barbs and Gusts in the top left chart, Pressure in the top right chart, and Temperature and Dewpoint Temperature in the bottom chart (Hint: Change the chart names to separate out parameters!).

-Return to the Temperature chart properties by Right-Clicking on the table of fields and selecting T -> Chart Properties.
+Return to the temperature chart properties by Right-Clicking on the table of fields and selecting T -> Chart Properties.

 Enter in “Temperature” in the Chart Name field.

 Click OK.
-The Temperature plot should appear in a new chart below the current plot titled “Plot”.
+The temperature plot should appear in a new chart below the current plot titled “Plot”.

-Repeat this step for Dewpoint Temperature and place it in the “Temperature” plot.
+Repeat this step for dewpoint temperature and place it in the “Temperature” plot.

-Add Wind Gusts and Pressure (PSL) to the charts and place Pressure in a separate chart titled “Pressure”.
+Add wind gusts (GUS) and pressure (PSL) to the charts and place pressure in a separate chart titled “Pressure”.

+Add speed (SPD) and direction (DIR) to the “Plot” plot.

 Select View -> Chart -> Layout -> Change Grid Layout menu item in the Layer Controls.